 (iii) The banks should be nationalised and the party should be renamed "Communist Party".
 These three demands were called Lenin's "April Theses".

 Most of the members of the Bolshevik were initially surprised as they thought the time was not yet ripe for a socialist revolution and the provisional government needed to be supported.
-The developments of the subsequent months made the party change its attitude the workers movement spread, trade divisions grew in number the power of the provisional government grew weaker factories and reprised them.
-In the countryside peasants pressed for redistribution of land and encouraged by socialist revolution's ideas peasants seized land between July and september 1917.
+The developments of the subsequent months made the party change its attitude the worker's movement spread, trade divisions grew in number the power of the provisional government grew weaker factories and reprised them.
+In the countryside, peasants pressed for redistribution of land and encouraged by the socialist revolution's ideas peasants seized land between July and September 1917.
 This led to the change of view and the Bolsheviks decided to size power.

 Ques 21.
-Why did the Kerensky government became unpopular in Russia?
+Why did the Kerensky government become unpopular in Russia?

-Ans: The Kerensky government tried to suppress the workers movement and the Bolshevik influence.
+Ans: The Kerensky government tried to suppress the worker's movement and the Bolshevik influence.
 It suppressed all demonstrations staged by Bolsheviks in July 1917.
 Many Bolsheviks had to go into hiding.
-Peasants in the countryside had started demanding redis.
-The Tribution of land.
+Peasants in the countryside had started demanding Redis.
+The Tribulation of land.
 Kerensky was suspected of setting up a dictatorship and Lenin persuaded Petrograd Soviet and Bolshevik Party to agree to a socialist seizure of power.
 Kerensky had to leave the city to summon troops.

 Ques 22.
 Mention any two changes introduced by Stalin in the Russian economy.
 How did Stalin deal with the critics?